nating/cache-me-if-you-can/README.md

 ## Usage

-`java Cache <bytes per block> <lines in a set> <sets in the cache> <addresses in trace>`
+`java Cache <bytes per block> <lines in a set> <sets in the cache> <addresses accessed in trace>`

 This command must be followed by x lines of 32 bit addresses for the trace written in hexidecimal without the "0x" prefix.
+Where x is the number of addresses accessed in the trace.

 ## Example

 ### Input
 java Cache 16 2 4 32

-0000
+000
 0004
 000c
 2200
 00d0
-00e0
+00e0\n
 1130
 0028
 113c